 With a heavy heart, I changed our itinerary and started to look for a hotel to stay for the night in Kargil.
 A few calls later, our booking was confirmed in Hotel Rangyul.

 - Journey Ahead: Sonamarg to Zojila Pass to Kargil

 Not much happened after that.
 Lavish skipped dinner entirely and retired to our room early.
 I stayed down for a little longer with Mohsin and went to bed at around 11 pm, after having dinner.
 Please click on the link above to continue reading the next part of the travelogue.

 Kashmir Tourist Camp to Sonamarg – Conclusion

 I hope the travelogue, pictures, and details on traveling from Kashmir Tourist Camp to Sonamarg were of help.
-If you have any questions, please feel free to ask in the comments section below.
-You can also follow me on Instagram to chat with me live or subscribe to my YouTube channel and ask a question there.
+If you have any questions, you can contact me on Instagram and I will be happy to answer.
+You can also consider subscribing to my YouTube channel and asking a question there.